ErikEJ/erikej.github.io/_drafts/2024-xx-xx-dacfx-codeanalysis.md

 categories: dacfx codeanalysis
 ---

-Maybe you already take advantage of the C# code analyzers built into the .NET SDK, that help you improve code consistency, quality, security and avoid common potential bugs.
+Maybe you already take advantage of the C# code analyzers built into the .NET SDK, that help you improve code consistency, quality, security and avoid common mistakes and potential bugs.

 But did you know that is is also possible to apply analyzers against your SQL Server T-SQL object definitions (DDL) and stored procedures (DML)?
 By storing all your T-SQL scripts under source control in a Visual Studio Database Project (.sqlproj) or in a MSBuild.SDK.Sqlproj project, you can take advantage of this little known feature.

-In this blog post, I will show you how you can enable and configure code analysis, and run it locally.
+In this blog post, I will show you how you can enable and configure code analysis and run it locally.
 We will also explore the possibilities of adding additional analysis rules to you project, and your options for running the rules both locally / on your own build agent, or on Microsoft hosted agents in GitHub and Azure DevOps.

 The DacFX library (and .sqlproj) includes a number of built-in Microsoft authored code analysis rules, they are documented here: